-Students who are granted an Incomplete at the end of the term will be granted an additional fourteen (14) days of course access.
-Fourteen (14) days after the term end date, students will be granted three days of "view only" access to their courses.
+Students who are granted an incomplete at the end of the term will be granted an additional 14 days of course access beginning the Monday following the term end date.
+Students will be granted "view only" access to their courses through the Sunday after the term end date.
 This access allows students to review final course feedback from their instructors.
-After the three-day "view only" access period expires, students will no longer be able to access courses.
+In addition, 180 days of "view only" will be granted for all courses beginning on day 36 following the term end date.